 Help Using Binary Filters (PDF – 1081KB)

-You will get the same information installed into your Start menu during installation of Binary Filters above, linking to a Microsoft Compiled Help (CHM) file, instead of a Portable Document Format (PDF) file.
+You will get the same information installed into your Start menu during installation of Binary Filters above, linking to a Microsoft Compiled Help (CHM) file, instead of the Portable Document Format (PDF) file above.

 The installer has been built to be compatible with Windows 10.

 The names of the 2 folders that the installer creates have been changed from “SR” to “Binary Filters”.

 The name of the icon has been changed from “SR.ico” to “Binary Filters.ico”.